-I hope you aren’t upset because of your new knowledge; like you, I want the best for your kids (and their feet).
-By all means, save every sweater, polo short and pair of jeans you want for your other kids to wear again, but once one child has outgrown his or her shoes, toss the pair away.
-You may spend a little more on footwear this way, but your children’s pain-free, healthily developing feet should offer sufficient consolation.
+First of all, I more than encourage you to save every sweater, polo short and pair of jeans you want for your other kids to wear again.
+But once one child has outgrown his or her shoes, toss the pair away.
+Then follow these tips for getting more for your money on kids' shoes.

 Let's start with this rule: stop buying shoes for kids online.
 Instead, take them to a shoe store and have a sales representative measure their feet.
 This will ensure a proper fit with the pair you ultimately buy.
 And getting a good fit right away can help shoes last a little longer.

 Now, let's talk which pairs you buy.
 My rules for kids shoes are simple.
 They should be brand new.
 They should leave a little wiggle room for the toes, and should have a bit of give in the mid-sole.
 Plus, they need to feel good on the very first try.
 Let's throw out that breaking-in period, shall we?

 That's it.
 Those are my only rules.
 I don't need you to throw out money on bells and whistles like Air Max support or or Ultraboost tech.
 And I really don't care which ball player made your kids' shoes.
 (Though they'll probably have an opinion in that area.
 Which is something I can't help you with.
 But I wish you could have helped me when I was in the thick of those fights!)

 Children's Podiatrist in Houston, TX

 So, yes, I do need you to always buy kids brand-new shoes.
 But I don't need you to go broke doing so.
 Or buy them multiple pairs of dress shoes and athletic shoes.
 Instead, buy one brand-new pair of supportive athletic shoes every time your child outgrows or wears out an older pair.